 Category B banks have a much smaller share of the banking sector’s customers in terms of absolute numbers.
 Compared to Category A banks, however, Category B banks have a large share of the international, high-net worth, and corporate customer base.
 The subsector services approximately 39,000 customers or 26% of the total customer base of the Cayman Islands’ banking sector, with a mix of about 4,000 Cayman Islands customers and the 35,000 customers located in 130 different countries.
 Of the 39.000 customers, 43% are natural persons.
 The remaining customer base comprises legal entities and legal arrangements.

-Of the 16.952 natural person customers of Category B banks, only 21 are from the Cayman Islands, the rest are foreigners, with 981 or 5% of all Category B bank customers coming from a high-risk country, accounting for 3.5% of the total assets held by individuals.
-9.407 or 55% of natural person customers are high-net worth individuals, the majority of them foreigners and 153 of them from a high-risk jurisdiction, accounting for 4.5% of the assets of all high-net worth individuals banking with Category B banks.
+Of the 16,952 natural person customers of Category B banks, only 21 are from the Cayman Islands, the rest are foreigners, with 981 or 5% of all Category B bank customers coming from a high-risk country, accounting for 3.5% of the total assets held by individuals.
+9,407 or 55% of natural person customers are high-net worth individuals, the majority of them foreigners and 153 of them from a high-risk jurisdiction, accounting for 4.5% of the assets of all high-net worth individuals banking with Category B banks.
 592 customers and beneficial owners of Category B banks are PEPs, 26 from a high-risk jurisdiction.

 Of the remaining customer base, 10,877 or 27% of the total customer population of Category B banks are group-entities or non-group banks or other financial institutions located abroad, which are generally considered to be lower risk given that they are licensed, regulated and supervised abroad.
 The 578 institutional customers from predominantly regional high-risk countries can be seen as an exception to this statement, and as such, those relationships pose a higher customer risk.
-In addition, 1.550 legal entities that are customers of Category B bank customers are involved in higher risk such as Special Purpose Vehicles, companies involved in the defense industry, the oil and gas industry, the mining industry, the shipping industry or the construction and development industry.
+In addition, 1,550 legal entities that are customers of Category B bank customers are involved in higher risk such as Special Purpose Vehicles, companies involved in the defense industry, the oil and gas industry, the mining industry, the shipping industry or the construction and development industry.
 Very few of these relationships are however with entities from a high-risk country.

 There are about 1,100 relationships with trusts, of which 0.7% come from high-risk countries.
 Category B banks have 144 relationships with NPOs, none of which are from a high-risk country.
 Relationships with professionals such as TCSP, lawyers, notaries, real estate agents, and DPMS are very limited.
 The number of relationships in total for these professions amounts to approximately 1,600.